An evidence-based security management and duty of care audit from Open Briefing will:

 - Help you meet your duty of care obligations

-Open Briefing uses an adapted version of the Security Audit process, extended with additional duty of care benchmarking, including insurance, staff wellbeing and safeguarding, for example.
+Open Briefing uses an adapted version of the Security Audit process developed by the European Interagency Security Forum (EISF) and extended with additional duty of care modules based on community best practice.
+We deliver a flexible and tailored approach to audits underpinned by our deep understanding of risk and international experience in NGOs large and small.
 The four stages of a security audit from Open Briefing are:

 Stage 1: Initiate